Rasbora merah Kottelat, 1991

 Filtration does not need to be particularly strong as it mostly hails from sluggish waters and may struggle if there is a fast current.

-The addition of dried leaf litter (beech, oak or Ketapang almond leaves are all suitable; we like to use a mixture of all three) would further emphasise the natural feel and encourage growth of microbe colonies as decomposition occurs.
+The addition of dried leaf litter further emphasises the natural feel and encourage growth of microbe colonies as decomposition occurs.
 These tiny creatures can provide a valuable secondary food source for fry whilst the tannins and other chemicals released by the decaying leaves are thought to be beneficial for blackwater fish species.
 Leaves can be left in the tank to break down fully or removed and replaced every few weeks.

 Fairly dim lighting should be used to simulate the conditions the fish would encounter in nature.
 You could add aquatic plants that can survive under such conditions such as Microsorum pteropus, Taxiphyllum barbieri or Cryptocoryne spp.
 Do not introduce any Boraras sp. to a biologically-immature aquarium as they can be susceptible to swings in water chemistry.